 States are looking for ways to bring in additional revenue and contain the rapidly expanding costs of their Medicaid programs, and they are going to great lengths to uncover potential Medicaid fraud and abuse.

-In most cases, Medicaid fraud involves providing or using false information to obtain unauthorized benefits, and it can include any actions that are not consistent with standard business and medical practices and that cause costs to unnecessarily increase.
+In most cases, Medicare fraud involves providing or using false information to obtain unauthorized benefits, and it can include any actions that are not consistent with standard business and medical practices and that cause costs to unnecessarily increase.

-Medicaid Fraud in Illinois
+Medicare Fraud Cases in Illinois

-In one case, a personal assistant continued billing for services six months after the Medicaid patient died, and other assistants who were incarcerated on other matters continued billing for home care that was not provided.
+In one case, a personal assistant continued billing for services six months after the Medicare patient died, and other assistants who were incarcerated on other matters continued billing for home care that was not provided.

-Medicaid beneficiaries also are sometimes involved in fraud schemes, officials say, in some cases splitting Medicaid funds with another party for care that was not provided.
+Medicare beneficiaries also are sometimes involved in fraud schemes, officials say, in some cases splitting Medicaid funds with another party for care that was not provided.

 If you’ve been charged or believe that you’re being investigated for Medicaid or health care fraud, it’s vital that you work with an experienced criminal defense attorney.
 For immediate assistance, contact Attorney Michael J. Petro at 888-457-2676.